tomperrine/multics-in-gcp/README.md

 Edit the "configure.ini" file to use your hostname, user names, etc. See FIXME for details.
-This script will be used by the emulator to create your Multics system.
+This script will be used by the emulator to configure your Multics system at "first boot".

 ## Set your private ENVIRONMENT variables

-Edit the "set-private-data.sh" script to set the needed ENVIRONMENT variables

-### Private data - these are specific to your GCP account
+Edit the "set-private-data.sh" script to set the needed ENVIRONMENT variables.
+These are specific to your GCP account.

-* CLOUD_USERNAME - needed since we're going to use Google "OS login"
-* PROJ - the name of your Google Compute project
+    CLOUD_USERNAME - needed since we're going to use Google "OS login" PROJ - the name of your Google Compute project

 ## Set tuning parameters

 If desired, set the tuning parameters for the instance - location, size, etc. These are in the "launch-multics.sh" script

 Here are the variables and the defaults: